 The primary limit is located on the heating compartment vestibule panel.
-The secondary limits (if equipped) are located in the blower compartment, attached to the back side of the blower.
+The secondary limit is located in the blower compartment, attached to the back side of the blower.
 These limits are factory set and require no adjustment.

 Flame Rollout Switches (Two)